 KOL Foods balances my family’s modern and traditional values.
 Before I established KOL Foods in 2007, there was no kosher meat that I trusted for my kids.
-Like you, I want to feed them healthy, ethically-raised, sustainable meat from farms, not factories.
+Like you, I want to feed them healthy, ethically-raised, regenerative meat from farms, not factories.
 For the first 12 years of my adult life I had no choice but to have a vegetarian kitchen because no such meat was available on the kosher market.

 We are eager to serve your family so you, too, can feel good about the meat you eat.